 skip to main content

-Worried you’ll have to store your breast milk in special containers or check it with your luggage?
+Worried you’ll have to check your breast milk or store it in special containers?
 Don’t be.
-Breast milk is considered a medically necessary liquid according to the Transportation Security Administration (TSA), and is allowed in carry-on baggage.
+Breast milk is considered a medically necessary liquid by the TSA and is allowed in your carry-on.

-Although it’s not required, TSA recommends that you transport breast milk in clear, translucent bottles instead of in bags or pouches.
-That’s because it’s easier (and faster) for bottles to be scanned by the agency’s Bottle Liquid Scanners.
-If you prefer to transport your milk in bags or pouches, don’t worry, they’ll still be allowed on your flight—you just may be asked to open them for alternate screening.
+The TSA recommends keeping milk in bottles if possible.
+Breast milk is easier and faster to screen in clear, translucent bottles than in bags or pouches.
+If you prefer to transport your milk in bags or pouches, don’t worry, they’ll still be allowed on your flight—you just may be asked to open the cooler you're storing them in for alternate screening.

 Before You Leave

-If you’re planning to fly with breast milk in your carry-on, be sure to pack:
+If you're flying with breast milk in your carry-on, here are two smart ways to pack it:

-If you know you’ll be pumping in the airport or on the plane, add these items to your breast pump bag:
+If you know you’ll be pumping in the airport or on the plane, there are a few extras you’ll want to bring along.
+Add these items to your breast pump bag:

 • Breast pump, flanges and any other accessories your pump requires